The Gay Scene in Thailand and Phuket

 Same-sex marriage has officially become legal in Thailand since January 2025, with mass wedding celebrations planned in Bangkok and Phuket.
 Annual Pride events continue to grow in popularity, and Thailand is even bidding to host World Pride in 2030.

-Pop culture will also play a role in keeping Thailand on the map as a gay-friendly destination.
+Pop culture helps too.
 Artists like David Bowie as early in 1983 to Troye Sivan in 2023 have already showcased the country in their music videos.

-While some argue that todayโs more open society makes dedicated gay venues unnecessary, Thailandโs progress stands in strong contrast to its neighbors.
+While some argue that today’s more open society makes dedicated gay venues unnecessary, Thailand’s progress stands in strong contrast to its neighbors.
 In countries like Indonesia and Malaysia, performances by openly gay artists such as Sam Smith or Troye Sivan are unlikely, as restrictive policies toward LGBT rights remain.
-Thailandโs welcoming attitude, on the other hand, continues to attract the โpink dollarโ and solidify its reputation as one of the most progressive countries in the region.
+Thailand keeps attracting the “pink dollar” and it’s earned its reputation as one of the most progressive countries in the region.